Technical mechanics

 \(a=\sqrt{a_x^2+a_y^2+a_z^2}\)

-The motion of the point can also be described by providing:
+The motion of a point can also be described by providing:

 \(v=\frac{ds}{dt}=\dot{s}\)